 "Always two there are, no more, no less - a master and an apprentice"A variant of Odd Couple featuring an older veteran character, and a younger novice.
-Often the former is a Retired Badass who is somehow rendered powerless (or just helpless against current threats) and has to rely on a newbie, who happened to be around and accidentally shows a lot of promise, so he tutors him.
+Often the former is a Retired Badass who is somehow rendered powerless (or just helpless against current threats) and has to rely on a newbie, who happened to be around and accidentally shows a lot of promise, so they tutor them.
 Perfect setup for Red Oni, Blue Oni - the Hot-Blooded younger character is kept in check by their Older and Wiser Mentor.
 If they're cops, this is Old Cop, Young Cop.
 If they're father and son, see Badass Family.
-If they happen to be a gay male couple, see Lover and Beloved, and if heterosexual, see Mentor Ship.
+If they happen to be a gay male couple, see Lover and Beloved, and if Shipping, see Mentor Ship.
 With magic users, see Merlin and Nimue.
 See also Sempai/Kohai.
 Master-Apprentice Chain is when this trope is recursed over several generations.

 open/close all folders